icecube/icetray-public/cmake/resources/docs/tools/python.rst

    you should see a matplotlib-0.91.4-py2.4-linux-i686.egg entry in your ~/python/lib dir)

-7. Intstall Pytables.
+7. Install Pytables.
 First, you need hdf5 libraries.
    These are now in $I3_PORTS::

      > $I3_PORTS/bin/port install hdf5_1.6.8